OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-rstudio/setup-singularity.rst

 Running a build is trivial but does require sudo access to the build host.

 Where ``Singularity`` is the file that defines the image.
 The image is just the base CentOS 7 packages plus a run script.
 This simplicity is because the actual executables and libraries must be bound and mounted into the container/guest at runtime from the host.
-By bind-mounting executables and libaries from the host system we are able to swap RStudio versions at launch time without having to update the Singuarlity image.
+By bind-mounting executables and libraries from the host system we are able to swap RStudio versions at launch time without having to update the Singularity image.

 Likewise the ``runscript`` defined in the image uses the host ``$PATH`` which is propagated into the guest's environment as ``$USER_PATH``.